liuggio/xwc-sandbox/ABSTRACT-TODO.md

    * status: integer

 #Association Class "PageJoinWidget" implemented like an Entity
- * is an implementation of ManyToMany between Page and Widget, however, between the two entities have add the association class with extra parameters and Tag, tagOrder, parameter.
+ * is an implementation of ManyToMany between Page and Widget, however, between the two entities have add the association class with extra optional column: Tag, tagOrder, parameter.
    * page: Page
    * widget: Widget
    * tag: Tag (optional)